 English Functional Skills – Adult

-Levels of qualification available range from entry level to level 2.
-A level 2 Functional Skills qualification can be a requirement for work or further education and can be used in preparation for a GCSE course.
+Level 2 Functional Skills qualifications can be a requirement for work or further education and can be used in preparation for a GCSE course.

 Within a Level 1 qualification you will: